Wednesday, May 31, 2017

 It's getting greener and lusher in the yard.

-When the weather is good, I've been weeding, mulching, dividing perennials and planting.
-Radishes, beets and spinach are growing under the old window on my raised bed.
 Im lucky to have two machines in my studio, one that i have set up for free motion and the second for straight sewing.
 One of my unfinished projects is to put together more squares cut from an old sample book.
 Previuosly, i made a bed cushion.
 I want to use this for a slip cover on a small chair in my bedroom.

 My latest socks just off the needles.